- Create an account. This will allow you to track the courses you’ve taken as well as any book orders you may place through our online bookstore.

 Upon receipt of your information, we will review and approve your application.
 We will then send you a letter of confirmation.
 We look forward to seeing you!

 Tuition for our courses is $995.
 Tuition includes all seminar materials as well as breakfast each day and lunch Monday through Wednesday.
 Because space is limited, a non-refundable $250 deposit is required to confirm your registration.
-The tuition balance of $645 is due and non-refundable six weeks before the seminar.
-If you find a need to cancel, any tuition paid is eligible for a one-time transfer to another course, as long as you contact us more than two weeks prior to the seminar.
+The tuition balance of $745 is due and non-refundable six weeks before the seminar.
+If you find a need to cancel, any tuition paid is eligible for a one-time transfer to another course, as long as you contact us more than four weeks prior to the seminar.
 Tuition is payable by check (U.S. funds only), Visa, or MasterCard.

 The expenses of continuing education, when taken to maintain and improve professional skills, are tax deductible.
 Please consult your accountant for complete details.